 He showed ice core data from the Russian Arctic that shows warming started in the early 1700s.

-The cycles of climate on this planet are so long they they they span multiple lifetimes.
+The cycles of climate on this planet are so long, they span multiple lifetimes.

-But most people's historical perspective begins the day they were born, and they think that we're in the last days of the worst of times, that nothing is happening today on this planet's ever happened before.
+But most people's historical perspective begins the day they were born, and they think that we're in the last days, the worst of times, that nothing is happening today on this planet's ever happened before.

 Everybody who buys into this thinks not only is it worse than it's ever been, but they buy the silly notion that they are responsible for it.